Low Functioning Autism – What Sets it Apart

-Research is currently being conducted by several institutions on the physical issues that many children diagnosed with low functioning autism experience.
-As listed above, NINDS currently recognizes Fragile X syndrome, tuberous sclerosis, and epilepsy as the three most prevalent co-occurring diagnoses.
+Several institutions are researching the physical issues associated with low functioning autism.
+Fragile X syndrome, tuberous sclerosis, and epilepsy are the most common co-morbid diagnoses.

 Fragile X Syndrome

-Fragile X syndrome is a genetic condition that affects development and is often associated with learning disabilities.
-Common early symptoms include delays in speech and language skills, anxiety, and an inability to sit still, with low impulse control.
-The National Institute of Health reports that males are more severely affected by Fragile X syndrome and that one-third of those diagnosed will also receive an autism spectrum disorder diagnosis.
-They also report that most males will exhibit associated physical features.
+Fragile X syndrome is a genetic condition that affects development.
+It is often associated with learning disabilities.
+Common symptoms include speech and language delays, anxiety, hyperactivity, and low impulse control.
+The National Institute of Health (NIH) reports that more males have Fragile X syndrome.
+One-third of those diagnosed will also receive an autism spectrum disorder diagnosis.
+The NIH reports that most males will exhibit associated physical features.
 This is in relation to only half of the females with Fragile X syndrome.
-The most common features are long, narrow faces, large ears, a prominent jaw and forehead, hyper-flexible fingers, flat feet, and macroorchidism after puberty in males.
+The most common features are long, narrow faces, large ears, and a prominent jaw and forehead.
+Flat feet and hyper-flexible fingers are quite common as well.
+Men often experience macroorchidism after puberty.

-The National Human Genome Research Institute recommends special education, anticipatory management, and early intervention to manage symptoms.
-There are no current specific medications shown to help, but medication to control behavioral issues may be discussed with your child’s pediatrician.
-Additionally, they suggest addressing vision, hearing, connective tissue, and heart problems.
+The National Human Genome Research Institute recommends seeking special education and early intervention.
+Anticipatory management is key.
+There are no current specific medications shown to help.
+Your pediatrician might recommend medication to control behavioral issues though.
+Also be aware of possible vision, hearing, connective tissue, and heart problems.
 Your child’s pediatrician can refer you to specialists as needed.

-Tuberous sclerosis (TS) is a rare genetic condition that causes benign tumors to develop on organs including the skin, brain, heart, eyes, kidneys, and lungs.
-In 2012, Xin Guo, MD, Wen-Jun Tu, MD, and Xiao-Dong Shi, MD, conducted a study to examine the prevalence rate of TS in individuals also diagnosed with ASD.
-Over four years, they studied a group of autistic children at the China Rehabilitation Research Center and discovered that one in five (1.17 percent) of the 429 children involved in the study had TS.
+Tuberous sclerosis (TS) is a rare genetic condition that causes benign tumors.
+Most often tumors appear on organs including the skin, brain, heart, eyes, kidneys, and lungs.
+In 2012, Xin Guo, MD, Wen-Jun Tu, MD, and Xiao-Dong Shi, MD, conducted a study to examine the rate of TS in individuals with ASD.
+Over four years, they studied autistic children at the China Rehabilitation Research Center.
+They discovered that one in five (1.17 percent) of the 429 children involved in the study had TS.
 They concluded that children with low functioning autism were more likely to have TS.

 The Mayo Clinic reports no current cure for TS.
 They list antiepileptic drugs as a possible way to control symptoms.

 Epilepsy is a neurological condition that causes electrical communication disruptions between neurons.
 The result of this disruption is seizure activity.
-To a bystander, a seizure may look like sudden muscle stiffness, jerking and twitching of limbs and facial muscles, and a distant stare.
-Before or after seizure activity, the individual may complain of a severe headache and experience confusion.
+A seizure often looks like muscle stiffness, twitching of limbs, or a distant stare.
+Before or after seizure activity, severe headaches and confusion are common.

-In 2011, Patrick F. Bolton, PhD, FRCPsych, (et al.) completed a long-term study to assess the rate at which epilepsy occurred in conjunction with an ASD diagnosis.
-They studied 150 children diagnosed with autism and followed up with the participants after they turned 21.
-They found that 22 percent of the study’s participants developed seizure activity, mostly after turning 10.
-They also found that over half of their subjects’ seizures occurred weekly or less frequently and that medication helped control symptoms.
-Female participants were more likely to develop seizure activities, especially in those with more low functioning autism and weaker verbal skills.
+In 2011, Patrick F. Bolton, Ph.D., FRCPsych, (et al.) completed a long-term study to assess the co-occurrence of epilepsy and ASD.
+The researchers studied 150 children with autism until they turned 21.
+They found that 22% of participants developed seizure activity after turning 10.
+They also found that over half of their subjects’ had seizures weekly or less.
+Medication helped control their symptoms.
+Female participants were more likely to develop seizure activity.
+Females with lower functioning autism and weaker verbal skills had the most seizures.

-Johns Hopkins urges parents to call 911 if they think their child is experiencing a seizure and to follow up with their pediatricians to discuss medication options as well as dietary therapy, vagus nerve stimulation, and possible surgical options.
+Johns Hopkins urges parents to call 911 if they think their child is experiencing a seizure.
+You should follow up with their pediatrician to discuss medication options.
+Dietary therapy, vagus nerve stimulation, and surgery are all possible treatments to consider.

 Explaining autism to your family and friends